ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

     }
 ```

-In the next chapter, we will build and run the app to make sure the camera works well.
+In the next section, you will build and run the app to make sure the camera works well.